 Information about the auctions are made public in a number of ways – including a provincial news release to all media outlets, ads in community newspapers, information on slga.com, notification to those who have expressed interest in a permit and notification to community officials.

 So the highest bidder gets the permit?

 The highest bid gives the individual/business the opportunity to formally apply for the available liquor permit.
 It’s important to note that the prospective retailer must also meet regular SLGA requirements to hold a commercial liquor permit, including good character.
 Simply being the highest bidder does not automatically qualify you to hold a commercial liquor permit.

 What if there is only one bidder?

-The highest bid for each auction will determine who ‘wins’ that permit, whether there is one bidder or several.
+The highest bid for each auction determines who ‘wins’ that permit, whether there is one bidder or several.

 Will SLGA consider other qualifications before awarding the permit (ex. other liquor experience, retail experiences, etc.)?

-No. Permits will go to the highest bidder as long as they meet all terms of holding a permit.
+Permits go to the highest bidder as long as they meet all terms of holding a permit.

 Is there a minimum bid for the auctions?
 What about application fees, permit fees, etc.?

 There is a $1,000 minimum bid for each auction and the successful bidder is required to pay McDougall Auctioneers an auction fee of 15 per cent of the winning bid amount to a maximum of $750 (plus GST) within three days of the auction closing.